 Women get all the best Hidden Weapons.
 A woman with a Combat Haircomb has an ornamental comb or pin to fasten her hair that is also a dagger or other sharp implement.
 It may be inside a sheath, or the hair itself may serve to hide the blade.
 It's very popular for spies and assassins as well as undercover warriors who need to blend in to high society functions.

-In a pinch, chopstick-style plain wood hair pins can be used this way.
+In a pinch, chopstick-style plain wood hair pins can be used this way, as an Improvised Weapon.
 Another variant is to use a big brush comb and use the handle to hide a weapon or as a blade.
 In rare cases, it's an actual comb, albeit with poison tips.

 - The seeresses in Immortals had one used to break out of captivity.

 - A character in Leprechaun in the Hood is killed with an afro pick to the throat.

 - Irene Adler in the trailer to Sherlock Holmes (2009).
 The scenes never made it into the movie.

 - The Three Musketeers (1973): While fighting Constance Bonacieux over the diamond-studded necklace, Milady pulls an ornamental hairpin out of her hair and uses it as a weapon.

 - A male example is the title character of Undercover Brother, who uses his afro picks as throwing knives.